mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 31 July 2025

-- The average temperature today is 19.16˚C,
+- The average temperature today is 19.81˚C,
-- With highs of 20.55˚C and lows of 18.17˚C,
+- With highs of 20.52˚C and lows of 19.26˚C,
-- It may feel like 19.48˚C with scattered clouds
+- It may feel like 20.01˚C with moderate rain
-- The wind speed is 1.03m/s and visibility is 10000m
+- The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1016hPa and humidity is 90%
+- The pressure is 1016hPa and humidity is 83%
 - The sun will rise at 04:29 and set at 20:00

 <!-- weather_marker ends -->